DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 	  #define TXD2 5
   #endif
 ```
-The code should of course be fully reviewed before use, all passwords and IPs/Hostnames are cleared out and ssid and wifi passwords should probably be in a secrets file but I was being lazy and this is just a sandbox project...
-I still need to work out how to send settings to the Seeed 60Ghz sensor to reduce it's range as right now it shoots right through the wall and picks up motion in the hallway.
+The code should of course be fully reviewed before use, all passwords and IPs/Hostnames are cleared out and ssid and wifi passwords should probably be in a secrets file, but I was being lazy and this is just a sandbox project...
+I still need to work out how to send settings to the Seeed 60Ghz sensor to reduce its range as right now it shoots right through the wall and picks up motion in the hallway.

 When you compile/upload the code to your Arduino of choice or an ESP32 like I did, there is a lot of extra debug message action that I've setup so you can see how it's working.
 Tune your Arduino IDE Serial Monitor to 115200 baud to see this, if you're quick about it after it is done uploading and the Arduino/ESP is rebooting, you'll see the initial WiFi join and then the start up and connection status of the MQTT sender(client)

 # A note on using MQTT for a real-time sensor:

-I found that it tended to disconnect from MQTT after any long period of inactivity wiht respect to the mmWave sensor, at first I tried using MQTT polling to keep this connection alive but this didn't work well for a couple of reasons, 1) I could not come up with a simple way to poll "now and then" other than writing in a silly counter to the void loop and 2) even with that, it seemed unnecesary and dirty to be polling every X loops.
-So I took from an example I found to seperate out the connection and any subsequent reconnection to a void function that's called upon void setup and on each void loop but all it does is check to see if "mqttClient.connected" and if it is, it "returns;" and so adds no unnecessary network activity or polling.
+I found that it tended to disconnect from MQTT after any long period of inactivity with respect to the mmWave sensor, at first I tried using MQTT polling to keep this connection alive but this didn't work well for a couple of reasons, 1) I could not come up with a simple way to poll "now and then" other than writing in a silly counter to the void loop and 2) even with that, it seemed unnecessary and dirty to be polling every X loops.
+So I took from an example I found to separate out the connection and any subsequent reconnection to a void function that's called upon void setup and on each void loop but all it does is check to see if "mqttClient.connected" and if it is, it "returns;" and so adds no unnecessary network activity or polling.
 See example below:

 ```
 void MQTT_connect() {